kbodur/KB-fortify-exploring-properties/README.md

 This project is aimed at solidifying your understanding of fundamental web development concepts by applying them in a project-based scenario.
 To get started:

-1. **Clone this repository** to your local machine to begin working on your version of Booktory.
+1. **Clone this repository** to your local machine to begin working on your version of Forty exploring properties.
 2. **Set up your environment** by ensuring you have a modern web browser and a code editor installed.

-## ❤️&nbsp; Contributing to the Project

-Booktory is a basic project designed for educational purposes.
-Contributions are welcome, especially from students and educators who wish to improve the project or suggest new features.
-Whether you're fixing bugs, enhancing the application, or improving documentation, your input is valuable!

 ## 📫&nbsp; Support and Questions